aroemers/sibiro/README.md

 An exception is thrown if parameters for the URI are missing in the data map.
 The values in the data map are URL encoded for you.

+> NOTE: There is also a convenience function called `path-for` that concatenates the :uri and :query-string from `uri-for`.

 _That's all there is to the core of this library.
 Read on for some provided extras and possibilities._

 ## Provided extras for basic defaults